hermangroup/docs/introduction/how-to-buy.rst

   https://cryptoway.io

-  On CryptoWay, you can buy and sell Dash, Bitcoin, Ethereum, Litecoin and Doge peer-to-peer (P2P) with Venezuelan bolivars on a secure, fast and simple platform.
+  On CryptoWay, you can buy and sell Historia, Bitcoin, Ethereum, Litecoin and Doge peer-to-peer (P2P) with Venezuelan bolivars on a secure, fast and simple platform.
 You can also link your bank account for efficient processing of deposits and withdrawals.